NickSily/Comparison-of-Range-Tree-and-KD-Tree/readme.md

 # KD Tree vs Range Tree Benchmark

-This benchmark provides a comprehensive comparison between KD Tree and Range Tree data structures across various datasets, sizes, and operations.
+This benchmark provides a  comparison between KD Tree and Range Tree data structures across various datasets, sizes, and operations.
 The analysis helps determine which spatial data structure is more suitable for different scenarios and applications.

 ## Data Structures Overview